akvo/akvo-product-design/FLOW/Overview.md

 #### Technical design documents
 The technical design documents
-* [Data Model](TechnicalDesign/Dashboard/DataModel.md) - The data model used in the dashboard
+* [Data Model](TechnicalDesign/Server/DataModel.md) - The data model used in the dashboard
+* [Services model](TechnicalDesign/Server/Services.md) - The services used by the backend

 ## User roles
 We have defined a number of user roles, representing ways that people with different roles can interact with the system.
 Each roles has a detailed description in the form of a persona.
 The user roles are: